 As shown in Figure 1, question and answer text pairs are used to produce neural-network classiﬁer data, NPCEditor data and metadata [4, 6], obtains the sparse topic vectors and dumps all this data into pickle ﬁles for use by the classiﬁer and topic neural network classiﬁer.
 The NPC Editor reads in data from NPCEditor data in order to handle diﬀerent paraphrases/aliases of the same questions, this model is used to handle diﬀerent direct matches.
 We manually create the paraphrases/alias based oﬀ of other ways that we think other people would ask the question.
 We also manually tag the classiﬁer and NPCEditor data from a bank of 40 predeﬁned topics that cover all broad categories of questions used in order to generate random questions by topic.
 An ensemble model classiﬁer chooses an answer from the two classiﬁers.
 Currently, it sends it to our NPC Editor Interface and our classiﬁer script to get answers from NPCEditor and the classiﬁer.
 Further description of these processes is contained in [6].

 Research is ongoing to continue improving these processes.
 A particular issue with the classiﬁer was the desire to enable oﬄine mode on tablet devices.
 Unfortunately, the word vector models employed are typically too large to work on device in memory: the Google News Word2Vec model is 3.5 GB, for example [5].
-To address this, our ensemble makes use of a systematically pruned version of Googles Word2Vec model described in an upcoming workshop paper [3].
+To address this, our ensemble makes use of a systematically pruned version of Google’s Word2Vec model described in an upcoming workshop paper [3].

 4 Example in Practice: EngX STEM Fair